celtiberian/meteor-ionic2-angular2-boilerplate/README.md

       - `SET ROOT_URL=http://my-app.com`
       - `SET PORT=3000`
       - `meteor node main`
+    - TODO: finish and test `node meteor_forever` to restart the server if it crashes or source code is updated.

   - **Didn't work for us (with Meteor 1.4.4.1)**:
     - we were not able to run the production bundle outside `.meteor/local/build`.